 Children cover a wide variety of geographical themes in which they learn about local, national and international places.
 We place much importance on the geographical skills needed to study these places, for example, mapping skills.
 Children also look at issues within the news, increasing their knowledge through using real life case studies.

 Our Physical Education curriculum develops the children’s strength, stamina and co-ordination.
 We encourage positive attitudes to personal health, sportsmanship and emphasise safety issues.
 These activities include gymnastics, games, athletics, dance and swimming.
 We support inter-schools sports events e.g. hockey, cross-country, rounders, swimming and netball.

-Personal, Social And Health Education (Including Sex Education)
+Personal, Social And Health Education (Including Sex and Relationships Education)

 Through P.S.H.E. children explore the themes of rules, ourselves, feelings, communities, citizenship and global issues.
 As well as being a taught subject, P.S.H.E. forms the foundations of school life where pupils take on responsibilities and make decisions through roles they engage in; for example, monitors, school councillors, team captains, club leaders and members.
 They are encouraged to bring their own experiences to learning and help mould our learning communities.